Application DAAD scholarship + study course

 The Student ID is multi-purpose, and can be used as a money card for the cafeteria, as a library card, and as a ticket for public transportation in Stuttgart on evenings and weekends.

 Wednesday afternoon is reserved for language courses.
-The Institute for Foreign Languages (IFF, located in room 1/330), offers many free language courses.
-These courses are optional and not part of the study programme.
-Interested students for the Tandem Programme should contact the ISO office to participate.
+The Didactics Center offers many free language courses.
+Courses beyond the compulsory module of the first semester are optional and not part of the study programme.

 Attention: The state government of Baden-Württemberg has introduced study fees of Euro 1500,- per semester for international students coming from non EU-Countries starting from winter semester 2017/18.
 According to an additional statutory regulation (Verordnung des Wissenschaftsministeriums über die Befreiung von Studiengebühren für Internationale Studierende) international students who are studying in a course funded by the German Academic Exchange Service (DAAD) in its program of Development-related master's degree courses (EPOS), like the course Photogrammetry and Geoinformatics, are exempted from the study fees if they